Compatible and Recommended Lenses

 Schneider Super Angulon 47mm f/5.6.

 This is one of my favorite lenses of all time, and delivers the best ultrawide experience possible in 3D.
 It is roughly equivalent to a 24mm lens on a 135 camera.
 It's incredibly sharp, corner to corner (again, this level of sharpness is possible because it is a true ultrawide).
 It is designed to cover 6x9, and thus performs particularly well for 6x6.
 It has nearly limitless depth of field.
-It is compact, very light, and on a Stereo 12 uses no spacer at all, making it the most compact configuration possible on the camera.
+It is compact, very light, and on a Mercury Stereo camera uses no spacer at all, making it the most compact configuration possible on the camera.

-This lens uses the Stereo 12 Copal 0 lensboard.
+This lens uses the Stereo 12 "Copal 0" lensboard or Stereo M "Manual 0" lensboard.

 Despite being one of the best lenses ever developed, the Super Angulon 47mm isn't insanely expensive, as it has been very popular for a long time.
 It can be had for $300 on the used market.
 Thus purchasing two for stereo use is not cheap, but it is within reach of many photographers.

 Schneider released three versions of lens over the years.
 The original model is already perfect, and is the least expensive by far.
 The "XL" model increased the coverage so it could be used with larger formats.
-This isn't necessarily for the Stereo 12, so you can save your money.
+This isn't necessarily for Mercury Stereo cameras, so you can save your money.
 The final model, the "APO-Digitar 47mm f/5.6 XL" is the most expensive, and absolute best.
 However, it doesn't do much that the original version doesn't--it's hard to improve on perfection.

 This isn't necessarily the first lens you should buy for medium format 3D, but if you want to go wide, this is as good as it gets.

-An additional advantage of the 47mm is that it has just enough coverage to barely cover 6x12, which means that you can use it to shoot large format panoramas on the Mercury Stereo Pano Camera, using all of your Stereo 12 equipment, without any reconfiguration.
+An additional advantage of the 47mm is that it has just enough coverage to barely cover 6x12, which means that you can use it to shoot large format panoramas on the Mercury Stereo Pano Camera, using all of your Stereo 12 or M equipment, without any reconfiguration.

 Of course, it isn't quite as wide as the 47mm lens either.
 For some photographers, however, this makes it slightly more practical for a larger range of subjects.